jcaip/jcaip.github.io/_posts/2020-01-20-Startup-Equity-TLDR.md

 ---
-title: Startup Equity Primer + SF Software Engineer Offer Data
+title: Startup Equity Primer
-tags: [misc, non-technical]
+tags: [startups]
 published: True
 layout: post
 ---

-This posts consists of essentially two parts
-- A very short and general explanation on early employee stock options.
-- A small analysis of startup software engineering job offers in the San Francisco Bay Area.
+A short explanation of some common concepts and an example.
 <!--more-->

-# Early Employee Stock Options

-## Options, Vesting
+## Options and Vesting

 There are two main types of stock options: ISOs and RSUs.

-If you get RSUs it means your startup is late stage (think Uber, Airbnb).
+Usually if you get RSUs it means your startup is late stage (think Uber, Airbnb), most early-stage employees receive ISOs.

-An option allows you to buy a share of stock at your **strike price**, which is usually much lower than the actual share price.
+These options allow you to buy a share of stock at your **strike price**, which is usually much lower than the actual share price.
+It's basically a contract allowing you to purchase stock at a reduced price.

 Companies do not give you all your options at once, they **vest** over a period of time.
 The most common scheme is vesting over 4 years with a one year cliff.

-This means that you get 0 options until you hit one-year from your starting date, upon which you get $\frac{1}{4}$ of your promised options.
-After that you get some options every month until the four years are up and you've received all your options.
+This means that you get 0 options until you hit one-year from your starting date, upon which you get $\frac{12}{48}$ of your promised options.
+After that you get $\frac{1}{48}$ of your options every month until you've received all your options.

-Startups always frame offers as "$n$ shares vested four years".
-One of the first things you should figure out is exactly how many shares outstanding there are, so you can figure out what % of the company they are offering.
+The equity in offers is always structured as "$n$ shares", versus % of the company.
+So one of the first things you when evaluating an offer is try to figure out what % they are granting you.

+The general idea of startup options is that you can buy at your strike price and sell that stock at the market price (buy low sell high) to make money.

+## Dilution and Preferred vs. Common Stock

+Companies raise money by issuing stock, which VCs then buy.
+Dilution occurs when new stock is issued as part of financing, which increase the overall total number of shares and reduces your relative %.

+However, ideally each following round also raises the valuation, so the stock price should go up too and your net benefit should be positive.

+From what I can tell you can expect 10-15% dilution from each round to the next.

+Companies can issue either common stock (what you get) or preferred stock (what investors get).

+In the event of an exit preferred stockholders get the option to either have their investment equity or their investment back (or some multiple), before the common stockholders.

 ## Exiting and Taxes
-One thing to keep in mind: Startup shares are worth zero until they're worth something.
+One thing to keep in mind: Startup shares are pretty illiquid.

 A share, like any stock is only worth what other people are willing to pay for it.
-There are some markets for early startup stock but by and large, these are a very illiquid asset - you usually only can cash out if the startup is acquired or IPOs.
+There are some markets for early startup stock but by and large, these are a very illiquid asset - you usually can only cash out if the startup is acquired or IPOs.

 If you ever leave the company, your options usually expire after 90 days.
-This means that you'll need to either buy them by then or relinquish them.
+This means that you'll need to either buy them (convert them into shares) by then or give them up.

-If you exercise your options and then sell them again within the year, you'll be charged short term capital gains tax on your return, which is currently 37%.
+If you buy your options and then sell them within one year, you'll be charged short term capital gains tax on your return, which is currently 37%.

-Otherwise if it's longer than a year before you exercise and sell you'll be charged long term capital gains tax.
+Otherwise if it's longer than a year before when you buy and sell you'll be charged long term capital gains tax.
 This is much lower - the highest bracket (it's progressive like income tax) is 20%.

-The American tax code is so complicated that there's something else called the AMT.
+The American tax code is so complicated that there's something else called the Alternative Minimum Tax.
 Basically you need to pay at least x% in taxes, so if you make a bunch of money when you sell your stock then you may be taxed under the AMT rather than by the normal tax brackets.

-## Dilution and Preferred vs. Common Stock

-Dilution occurs when new stock is issued as part of financing.
-Basically since there's more stock, the relative value of your options decreases.
-Companies usually issue new stock when they get new funding.

-But in theory, companies grow more valuable over time, so when they raise capital the stock price should go up too, so you benefit as well.

-When companies issue new stock for financing, they can issue either common stock (what you get) or preferred stock (what investors get).
-Preferred stock allows the investor to recuperate their investment or a multiple of it upon an exit event.

-Essentially they get the option to either have their investment equity or their investment back (or some multiple).

-### Real World Example
+## Real World Example
 Let's consider a concrete example:

 Say STARTUP offers you 10000 shares out of a total of 1M shares.
 For simplicity we'll say the strike price is 1 dollar and is equal to the current share price, making the current valuation of STARTUP 1M.